-Though these data-scapes of cyberspace, the stock market, and corporate power do not correspond to physical geography, they borrow spatial metaphors to represent complex informational phenomena.
+Though these data-scapes of cyberspace, genes, stock market, and corporate power do not correspond to physical geography, they borrow spatial metaphors to represent multilayered informational phenomena.
+With the proliferation of data, it is probable that artists will continue to employ mapping metaphors to engage with complexity and power in the age of artificial intelligence.